jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Mar 28 is: 308.0
+>The average increase in reported cases for the seven days ending on Apr 04 is: 364.0
 >
->The last time cases per day were this high was Mar 27 2022: 1 day prior.
+>The last time cases per day were this high was Mar 27 2022: 8 days prior.
 >
->The seven day average then was: 327 cases.
+>The seven day average then was: 364 cases.

 >
->The last time cases per day was lower than this was Jul 10 2021: 261 days prior.
+>The last time cases per day was lower than this was Apr 03 2022: 1 day prior.
 >
->The seven day average then was: 300 cases.
+>The seven day average then was: 357 cases.
 >
->Mar 28 marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Mar 31 2022.
+>
+>This was 4 days prior.
+The average was 351 cases per day.
+>
+>The 7 day average case rate on Apr 04 is an increase of 3.7 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Mar 28 is: 20
+>The average increase in hospitalizations per day for the seven days ending on Apr 04 is: 14
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Mar 26 2022.
+>Apr 04 marks the lowest 7 day average in hospitalizations in the last three weeks.
->
->This was 2 days prior.
-The average was 19 hospitalizations per day.
->
->The current 7 day average hospitalization rate is an increase of 5.3 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)